abertschi/postcards/README.md

 ### Plugin: postcards-pexels
 Send postcards with random pictures from www.pexels.com.

-No configuration is necessary in your configuration file
+No configuration is necessary in your configuration file.

 #### Example
 ```